Ashanks70/Rubber-band-turret/README.md

 Reflection
-progress has been a little slow, however it is getting there and we are making progress on CAD and coding.
+Progress has been a little slow, however it is getting there and we are making progress on CAD and coding.